SonaraSelect/Obsidian/audreyland/Stories/World of Jint/Groups/Deities.md

 ### Minor Old Gods
 The minor old gods are called "Lights."

-[[Unnamed]] - Light of Art.
+[[Delenne]] - Light of Art.
 God representing man kinds desire for connections with others [[Symeon]] - Light of Devotion.
 Represents dedication as a core component of hope [[Archimeral]] - Light of trickery, servant of [[Lune]] [[Armeleon]] - Light of Dark, kind of like Prometheus!
 He granted [[Gideon]] the chance to ascend.